MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-powershell-enablement.md

 ---
-title: Enable and configure the Microsoft Defender for Storage plan using PowerShell
+title: Enable Microsoft Defender for Storage using PowerShell
 description: Learn how to enable the Defender for Storage on your Azure subscription for Microsoft Defender for Cloud using PowerShell. ms.topic: install-set-up-deploy ms.date: 08/08/2023